Industrial Design Portfolio

 Background:

-Industrial Design BSc
+Industrial Design MSc

 Interests: